Roy D. Bridges Jr.

 Roy Dubard Bridges Jr. (born July 19, 1943) is an American pilot, engineer, retired United States Air Force officer, test pilot, former NASA astronaut and the former director of NASA's John F. Kennedy Space Center and Langley Research Center.
 As a command pilot, he has over 4,460 flying hours, and is a decorated veteran of 262 combat missions during the Vietnam War.
-He retired as a U.S. Air Force major general, last serving as the Director of Requirements, Headquarters Air Force Materiel Command, Wright-Patterson Air Force Base, Ohio, from June 1993 until his retirement.
+He retired as a major general in the U.S. Air Force, last serving as the Director of Requirements, Headquarters Air Force Materiel Command, Wright-Patterson Air Force Base, Ohio, from June 1993 until his retirement.
 He is married with two adult children.

 Early life and education

 Born July 19, 1943, in Atlanta, Bridges grew up in Gainesville, Georgia, and graduated from Gainesville High School in 1961.
 He was active in the Boy Scouts of America, where he achieved its second-highest rank, Life Scout.
-He is a distinguished graduate of the United States Air Force Academy, Colorado Springs, Colorado, earning a Bachelor of Science degree in engineering science in 1965.
-He received a Master of Science degree in Astronautics from Purdue University, West Lafayette, Indiana, in 1966.
+He is a distinguished graduate of the United States Air Force Academy, earning a Bachelor of Science degree in engineering science in 1965.
+He received a Master of Science degree in astronautics from Purdue University in 1966.